ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 Moreover, each subfolder in the `logs` directory contains the following three `.json` files:

-* `train_results.json` contains the training loss evolution as a function of training epochs.
+* `train_results.json` with the training loss evolution as a function of training epochs.
     If the labels where normalized or standardized, this training loss is also normalized or standardized and will not have physical units.
-* `train_eval_results.json` contains the training loss evolution in physical units, i.e., we have corrected for normalization or standardization if they were applied.
+* `train_eval_results.json` with the training loss evolution in physical units, i.e., we have corrected for normalization or standardization if they were applied.
-* `valid_results.json` contains the validation loss evolution in physical units, i.e., we have corrected for normalization or standardization if they were applied.
+* `valid_results.json` with the validation loss evolution in physical units, i.e., we have corrected for normalization or standardization if they were applied.

 Finally, each subfolder in the `models` directory contains the saved best trained model in `.pth` format.
 This model